8 Things to Know About Website Design Accessibility and Why it Matters

 Large target areas for interactive elements and controls are critical for users with disabilities that affect their physical mobility.

-Interactive elements, such as pointer targets in your UI design, need at least 44px x 44px size.
+Interactive elements, such as pointer targets in your UI design, need at least 44px x 44px size which you can see illustrated below.

 Additionally, the space between the touch targets should be big enough to improve readability.
 Material design on the other hand addresses this concern by adding 8px of spacing between touch targets.